 - 2 lbs dried onions – 1 can

 - 1 lb baking soda

 - 4 lbs baking powder

 - 365 Vitamin C tablets (90 mg)

-Along with those basic supplies, BYU recommends storing these items in shorter term storage; 2 gallons cooking oil, 3 cans shortening, 6 pounds butter/margarine (stored in freezer), 3 quarts mayonnaise/salad dressing, 6 pounds peanut butter, fruit drink mix (3 #10 cans), dried eggs (2 #10 cans), 2 pounds yeast along with other sweeteners.
-Storing other canned or dried fruits, vegetables, meats, etc. will increase variety and nutritional value.
+Along with those basic supplies, BYU recommends storing these items in shorter-term storage; 2 gallons cooking oil, 3 cans shortening, 6 pounds butter/margarine (stored in the freezer), 3 quarts mayonnaise/salad dressing, 6 pounds peanut butter, fruit drink mix (3 #10 cans), dried eggs (2 #10 cans), 2 pounds yeast along with other sweeteners.
+Storing other canned or dried fruits, vegetables, meats, etc. will increase the variety and nutritional value.

 Learn more about these storage basics by visiting these posts:

 - Baking Soda: The Smart Prepper’s Secret Problem Solver

 - Salt: Why It Is Essential and How to Store It Right